chartergreenm/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clarity and simplicity in your solutions.
 Avoid unnecessary complexity, refactor mercilessly, and remember that code is read far more often than it's written.
 Writing clean, maintainable code not only makes your life easier but also benefits your team and future developers who will interact with your work."

 This quote emphasizes the importance of crafting elegant, straightforward programs rather than overly complex ones.
 It encourages programmers to think critically about their approach and always seek the most intuitive solution, which ultimately leads to better software quality and sustainability.

+# 2024-01-06
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In programming, this translates to designing software that is easy to understand, modify, and maintain.
+Write clean, concise code with clear intent, avoiding unnecessary complexity.
+Strive for modularity and reuse where possible.
+Optimize for readability and maintainability rather than over-engineering solutions upfront.
+Remember, what you build today may need to be debugged or extended tomorrow by someone who might not have your context."